tigera/docs/calico-enterprise/networking/egress/egress-gateway-maintenance.mdx

 > **Note**:
 > - Either a *pod or a namespace* can be annotated with `egress.projectcalico.org/maxNextHops`, however, the `egress.projectcalico.org/selector` annotation must also be present on the selected resource.
 > - If annotating pods, the `egressIPSupport` Felixconfiguration option must be set to `EnabledPerNamespaceOrPerPod`.
+> - If a pod's desired `maxNextHops` exceeds the total number of available egress gateways, scaling up the egress gateway deployment will result in the pod's egress networking updating until the desired number of gateways are being used.
-> - To ensure a pod's egress networking remains functional for its entire lifecycle, the `maxNextHops` annotation will not have any effect until the pod is restarted.
+> - In all other cases, the `maxNextHops` annotation only takes effect at the time a pod is created.
+To ensure a pod's egress networking remains functional for its entire lifecycle, modifications to `maxNextHops` after a pod's creation will have no effect.
+For this reason, it's recommended that any egress gateway deployments have been scaled prior to deploying dependent workloads.
 {: .alert .alert-info}

 Once our patched sample deployment has been fully rolled out, each of our application pods should now depend on at-most 1 egress gateway replica.
 Lets bring down another egress gateway pod and monitor our application logs: